 Before looking at the different types of bankruptcies, it makes sense to start with where bankruptcy cases come from.
-The source of bankruptcy cases is found in federal law, Title 11 of the United States Code .
+The source of bankruptcy law is found in federal law, Title 11 of the United States Code .
 This entire group of laws is commonly known as the Bankruptcy Code.

-While the source and framework for bankruptcy cases is found in federal law, almost each and every bankruptcy case is intertwined with state laws, especially when it comes to what property someone can exempt.
+While the source and framework for bankruptcy cases is found in federal law, and take place in federal courts, almost each and every bankruptcy case is intertwined with state laws, especially when it comes to what property someone can exempt.
 So almost every bankruptcy case has to be looked at both through federal laws and state laws.

 The Bankruptcy Code